Email Address Requirements

 Applicant - Undergraduate applicants who have been admitted to the university may activate and use a university email account if they wish to do so.
 At the point the applicant has been accepted to the university and paid their enrollment deposit, their university email address will be loaded into the student database.
 The applicant can then indicate, in MyUW Madison, that this campus email address is the email address that they want the university to use when sending email to them.
 Once the applicant has indicated that this email account is their preferred account, they are expected to monitor it for correspondence regarding their admission and forthcoming enrollment.

 Student - students are expected to check their campus email account on a frequent and consistent basis in order to stay current with university-related communications.
 Students have the responsibility to recognize that certain communications are time-critical.
 Students should be aware that their email addresses will be available to faculty on class roster(s) available through My UW-Madison.

 Registrar - will respond to unique student requests and will promote the use of email communication for official correspondence.
-The Registrar's Office will maintain the email address as part of the student record in the student database, known as ISIS.
+The Registrar's Office will maintain the email address as part of the student record in the student database, known as SIS.

 Departments/Programs - faculty and staff are encouraged to post student attachments to a web page and refer to that site within the email rather than include an attachment to each student email.
 Email addresses should be used for institutional/educational purposes only.